 Then set a financial goal.
-And do it!
+And get it done!

 Save For Something Fun

-Want to take a vacation soon.
+Do you want to take a vacation soon?
 Or, a trip to see an old friend from the past?

 Then put some money aside.
 And gather positive energy by thinking about the trip coming up in the future.